-However, bed wetting could be a sign of something more serious.
 Bed wetting can be a symptom of diabetes, for example.
 People with diabetes have abnormal blood sugar levels and to compensate for this the body creates lots of sugary urine, which is why diabetics are often also thirsty.
-Coupled with weak bladder control, this can lead to bed wetting during sleep.
+Coupled with weak bladder control, this can lead to bed-wetting during sleep.

 Wetting the bed could also be a symptom of an enlarged prostate as a result of infection or cancer.
 Or you may have something physically wrong with your bladder, causing it to weaken.

 This can also lead to bed wetting as your brain focusses more on obtaining more oxygen than other, less important, bodily functions such as bladder control.

 Bed wetting can often be managed or treated, but the first port of call is always your GP.